aarokorhonen/json-log-filter/README.md

-# log-filter
+# json-log-filter

-_Note: This is experimental software and may not be suitable for production environments!_
+_Note: This is experimental software and has not been extensively tested in production environments!_

 This is a tiny utility program for applying filters to structured JSON logs.
 It is designed to consume output from other programs that produce logs in JSON format, such as the following: